GippsAero GA8 Airvan: Design

 The GA8 is an eight-seat utility aircraft designed for operations in the Australian Outback.
 The GA8 is powered by a single Lycoming IO-540 piston engine, replaced by a Rolls-Royce 250-B17F/2 turboprop in its GA10 derivative.
 It can take off within 525 feet, and can operate from a 1,000 foot air strip under average conditions.
 Aviation International News has described its handling as forgiving, responsible, and akin to smaller aircraft.

 The aircraft has a configuration similar to the Cessna 208 Caravan, with a rectangular fuselage.
 In standard seating, each passenger has a rectangular window bulged outwards to improve the downwards view.
-The high wing aft of the pilot improves its visibility, notably upwards.
+The shoulder wing aft of the pilot improves its visibility, notably upwards.
 It has an aisle between the seats unlike other bush planes, cabin ventilation is evenly distributed, and upholstery is modular for rapid replacement.
 It has been designed to ease maintenance with minimal tooling and maximised accessibility.
 The cabin rear door can be opened mid-flight.

 Dedicated configurations are available for skydiving, freight and intelligence, surveillance and reconnaissance (ISR) missions.
 It can carry up to 440 lb within an optional cargo pod, accessible through a side-door and rear-mounted hatch.
 For ISR missions, multiple sensors can be contained in a modular pod, such as a Wescam-supplied surveillance camera; the sensors can be retractable to appear as an ordinary cargo pod.
 Mission workstations can be secured upon the standard seat mounts for three operators in a standard ISR configuration.

 The airframe and onboard systems are designed for durability and simplicity.
 The spring suspended tricycle undercarriage is oil-free; no fuel selectors have to be managed with the 92.2 USgal wing tanks feeding a single sump tank under the cabin floor.
 The simple wing has mechanically actuated flaps.
 The wings are rated for 92,000 hours; the lowest lifetime structural fitting, the aft vertical stabilizer fitting, have to be replaced at 15,000 hours.
 Avionics include a Garmin G500 multi-function display, Garmin GTN750 and 650 touchscreen satellite navigation units, and backup analog instruments.